Stopping criteria

 Each criterion has an associated StoppingCriterionState storing dynamic data (iteration when met, elapsed time, etc.).

-Recall our example implementation for Heron's method, where we we added a stopping_criterion to the Algorithm, as well as a stopping_criterion_state to the State.
+Recall our example implementation for Heron's method, where we added a stopping_criterion to the Algorithm, as well as a stopping_criterion_state to the State.

 using AlgorithmsInterface